486958 Arrokoth: Mass and density

 The mass and density of Arrokoth are unknown.
-A definitive mass and density estimate cannot be given as the lobi are in contact rather than orbiting each other.
+A definitive mass and density estimate cannot be given as the lobes are in contact rather than orbiting each other.
 Although a possible natural satellite orbiting Arrokoth could help determine its mass, no such satellites were found.
-Under the assumption that both lobi are bound by self-gravity, with the mutual gravity of the two overcoming centrifugal forces that would otherwise separate them, Arrokoth is estimated to have a very low density similar to that of comets, with an estimated minimum density of 0.29 g/cm3.
-In order to maintain the shape of the neck, the density of Arrokoth must be less than the maximum possible density of 1 g/cm3, otherwise the neck would be excessively compressed by the mutual gravity of the lobi such that the entire object would gravitationally collapse into a spheroid.
+Under the assumption that both lobes are bound by self-gravity, with the mutual gravity of the two overcoming centrifugal forces that would otherwise separate them, Arrokoth is estimated to have a very low density similar to that of comets, with an estimated minimum density of 0.29 g/cm3.
+In order to maintain the shape of the neck, the density of Arrokoth must be less than the maximum possible density of 1 g/cm3, otherwise the neck would be excessively compressed by the mutual gravity of the lobes such that the entire object would gravitationally collapse into a spheroid.

 Formation

 Illustration depicting the hypothesized formation sequence of Arrokoth.

 Arrokoth is thought to have formed from two separate progenitor objects that formed over time from a rotating cloud of small, icy bodies since the formation of the Solar System 4.6 billion years ago.
 Arrokoth had likely formed in a colder environment within a dense, opaque region of the early Kuiper belt where the Sun appeared heavily obscured by dust.
 Icy particles within the early Kuiper belt experienced streaming instability, in which they slowed down due to drag against the surrounding gas and dust, and gravitationally coalesced into clumps of larger particles.

 Because there have been few to no disruptive impacts on Arrokoth since it formed, the details of its formation have been preserved.
-From the differing present appearances of the lobi, each is thought to have accreted separately while in orbit around each other.
+From the differing present appearances of the lobes, each is thought to have accreted separately while in orbit around each other.
 Both progenitor objects are believed to have formed from a single source of material as they appear to be homogeneous in albedo, color, and composition.
 The presence of rolling topography units on the larger object indicates that it had likely formed from the coalescence of smaller planetesimal units prior to merging with the smaller object.
-The larger lobus Wenu appears to be an aggregate of 8 or so smaller components, each approximately 5 km across.
+The larger lobe Wenu appears to be an aggregate of 8 or so smaller components, each approximately 5 km across.